TosbackCgusBridge-Bot/CGUs-versions/Bestbuy/Privacy Policy.md

 **This Privacy Policy tells you:**

 *   What information we collect

 *   How we use that information

 *   How we may share that information

 *   How we protect your information

 *   Your choices regarding your personal information

 This Policy applies to BestBuy.com, Best Buy stores and other locations under the Best Buy name.
-This Policy may not apply to other Best Buy brands such as Future Shop (FutureShop.ca), Best Buy Canada (BestBuyCanada.ca), Magnolia Audio Video (Magnoliaav.com), Geek Squad (GeekSquad.com), Pacific Sales (PacificSales.com), Speakeasy (Speakeasy.net), Audio Visions (Avisions.com), Best Buy China (BestBuy.com.cn), Jiangsu Five Star Appliance Co.
+This Policy may not apply to other Best Buy brands such as Future Shop (FutureShop.ca), Best Buy Canada (BestBuyCanada.ca), Magnolia Audio Video (Magnoliaav.com), Geek Squad (GeekSquad.com), Pacific Sales (PacificSales.com), Audio Visions (Avisions.com), Best Buy China (BestBuy.com.cn), Jiangsu Five Star Appliance Co.
 (Five-Star.cn) among others, each of which may have their own privacy policies.
 We may post additional information if more details are needed to explain our privacy practices.

 Information We Collect

 **Information You Give Us**
-We receive and may store any information you enter on our websites, give to us in our stores or provide through our mobile applications.
+We receive and may store any information you enter on our websites or give to us in our stores.
 For example, we collect information from you when you place an order, create an account, call us with a question, create a Wish List, write a review, or use any of our services.

 The information we collect from you includes things like:

 *   Your name

 *   Your mailing address

 *   Your e-mail address

 *   Your phone number

 *   Your credit card number and other payment information

 *   Your driver's license number

 *   Credit application information, such as your Social Security number

 *   Demographic and lifestyle information, such as age, personal interests and product preferences
-*   Location information

 It may also include information you give us about other people, such as the name and address of a gift recipient, or the name and contact info of a Friends &.
 Family Pickup person.

 **Information from Other Sources**
 We may also receive information about you from other sources, including third parties that help us update, expand and analyze our records and identify new customers.

-**Automatic Information Collection**
+**Automated Information Collection**
-We collect information related to your interactions on our websites, such as your IP address, your browsing behavior while on our site, browser and device characteristics, and referring URLs.
+We collect information related to your interactions with our websites and apps to create a superior, personalized shopping experience, whether you are online or in our stores.
+This information includes your IP address, browsing behavior while on our site, browser and device characteristics, and referring URLs.
 This information is collected and stored using a variety of common technologies, including various types of cookies, web beacons, and tags.
-The information we collect and the technologies we use are designed to create a superior, personalized shopping experience.

-Cookies and related technology also allow us to identify you as a particular Best Buy retail store customer when you visit our websites, and to link your activities on our websites to your interactions with us in our stores.
-In combination with other information we collect, this information is also used to create a superior, personalized shopping experience.
+These technologies may also allow us to identify you as a particular Best Buy retail store customer when you visit our websites, and to link your activities on our websites to your interactions with us in our stores.

 To help us understand and enhance our interactions with you, we may permit web analytics and other providers to collect and process information on our websites using the technologies described above.
 We also may share personal information with those providers.
 We may have similar arrangements with interest-based advertisers.
 Interest-based advertising is covered in more detail below.